tansonlee/rusty-racket/README.md

-# Lisp Interpreter in Rust
+# Interpreter for the Racket programming language written in Rust

 Making this project to learn rust.